 During the last three decades Jim has been a thought partner for some of the most impactful and fastest growth companies of their generation including: 10x Genomics (NASDAQ: TXG), Amerigroup (NASDAQ: ANTM), and Jazz Pharmaceuticals (NASDAQ: JAZZ).

-Since high school, Jim has had two main areas of interest: 1) mathematics, algorithms and machine learning and 2) biology, genetics and healthcare.
+Since high school, Jim has had two main areas of interest: 1) mathematics and computer algorithms and 2) biology and healthcare.
 Since founding Foresite Capital, Jim has been optimistic about the merger of these two previously very different fields.
 His intent has been to place Foresite Capital, its resources and networks at the frontier of this data-driven revolution, and to help build transformative healthcare companies that will significantly improve the quality and effectiveness of the entire U.S. healthcare system.

-As an undergraduate, Jim attended Yale College, where he graduated with a BS and BSEE in Applied Math and Electrical Engineering/Computer Science.
-He then attended the Harvard/MIT HST program and graduated with an MD from Harvard and an MS from MIT.
+As an undergraduate, Jim attended Yale, where he graduated with a BS and BSEE in Applied Math and Electrical Engineering/Computer Science.
+He then earned an MD from Harvard and graduated from the Harvard/MIT HST Program.
 He also earned an MBA from Harvard while playing rugby.

 Jim’s investment experience includes being a co-founder of Prospect Ventures and earlier in his career, a partner of Sierra Ventures, where he established its healthcare services investment practice.